 In Barceló's remarkable installation at the United Nations, which was presented to the public in November of 2008, he covered the massive domed ceiling of the room in vibrant, multi-colored stalactite forms.
 Together with a team of twenty assistants, Barceló created these cave-like forms with a plaster base, to which they then applied colorful paints made from pigments sourced from all over the world.
 Atop this radiant, multi-colored surface, Barceló applied a directional spray of blue-gray paint, which causes the ceiling’s appearance to shift depending on the viewer’s perspective in the room.
 From some angles, the blue-gray hue predominates, and then from others, the installation radiates with vivid rainbow hues; this emphasis on perspective speaks to the importance of looking at the work from different viewpoints, just as perspective informs issues being discussed in the United Nations.

-Barceló has exhibited his work widely in group and solo exhibitions; important retrospectives have been shown at the CAPC, Bordeaux, Palacio de Velazquez in Madrid and Institute of Contemporary Art in Boston (1986); Musée d’Art Contemporain de Montreal in Montreal (1988); Musée d’Art Contemporain de Nimes (1991); Galerie du National du Jeu de Paume (1996); Centre Pompidou (1996); Whitechapel in London (1994); Museo Reina Sofia (1999), Musée des arts décoratifs, Paris (2000); Fondation Maeght in Saint-Paul de Vence (2002); Galleria Nazionale d’Arte Moderna (Rome) (2002-2003); Musée du Louvre in Paris (2004); the Irish Museum of Modern Art in Dublin (2008); and joint exhibitions at the Musée Picasso and the Bibliothèque Nationale de France (2016).
+Barceló has exhibited his work widely in group and solo exhibitions; important shows and retrospectives have been shown at the CAPC, Bordeaux, Palacio de Velazquez in Madrid and Institute of Contemporary Art in Boston (1986); Musée d’Art Contemporain de Montreal in Montreal (1988); Musée d’Art Contemporain de Nimes (1991); Galerie du National du Jeu de Paume (1996); Centre Pompidou (1996); Whitechapel in London (1994); Museo Reina Sofia (1999), Musée des arts décoratifs, Paris (2000); Fondation Maeght in Saint-Paul de Vence (2002); Galleria Nazionale d’Arte Moderna (Rome) (2002-2003); Musée du Louvre in Paris (2004); the Irish Museum of Modern Art in Dublin (2008); joint exhibitions at the Musée Picasso and the Bibliothèque Nationale de France (2016); the International Museum of Ceramics, Faenza (2019); the Museo Picasso, Málaga (2021); and, most recently, a traveling museum retrospective across Japan with shows in Tokyo, Nagasaki, Tsu, and Osaka (2022).
 When Barceló's watercolors illustrating Dante's Divine Comedy were shown at the Louvre Museum in Paris in 2004, he became the youngest artist ever shown in the museum.